Automattic/jetpack/readme.txt

 **Major Enhancements**

 * Block Editor: introduce a new Gif block to help you quickly search and add Gif images to your posts.
+* Copy Post: this new feature allows you to quickly create a new draft based on a post that's already published.

 **Enhancements**